 Instead of notifying Roy by leaving a note or sending a letter, the Forest Service – as militarized as any other federal agency – set up a sting-like operation for the opening day of deer hunting season.
-Despite the utter foolishness of raiding a camp full of men armed with high-power rifles, officers from USFS and the Michigan Department of Natural Resources swarmed the deer hunting blinds on the first day of hunting season and arrested the hunters, fortunately without incident.
+Despite the utter foolishness of raiding a camp full of men armed with high-powered rifles, officers from USFS and the Michigan Department of Natural Resources swarmed the deer hunting blinds on the first day of hunting season and arrested the hunters, fortunately without incident.

 The USFS officer leading the raid said the hunters had committed at least 30 different violations.
 However, he only issued three tickets – Roy was issued two, and his son was issued a third for having a permanent deer blind on federal property.
 One of Roy’s tickets charged him with “Camp Constructed on NFSL: in violation of 36 CFR § 261.10(a).
 The next day, Roy removed most of the temporary structures, but the cabin remained.

 Held: When Roy appeared in court, the magistrate judge dismissed the charges.
 The government said all it had to do was prove beyond a reasonable doubt that (1) Roy constructed, placed, or maintained the camp, (2) the camp was located on National Forest System lands, and (3) there was no special-use authorization, contract, or approved operating plan if such authorization was required.
 Roy on the other hand, argued that the court had to imply a mens rea requirement in the regulation.